brainhack-school2020/Alex-A14_Brainhack2020/README.md

  * This README is built using [Markdown](https://guides.github.com/features/mastering-markdown/), to structure the text.
  * Processing of fMRI data is done with `nilearn` and the machine learning anlayses rely on `scikit-learn`.
  * `plotly.express` and `ipywidgets` are used to create interactive visualizations.
  * The main summary and results of the project will live in a [Jupyter Notebook](https://jupyter.org/index.html)
+ * Some interactive visualizations rely on a [Binder](https://jupyter.org/binder) environment.
  * Updating and version control relies on github, through commits and pull requests.

 ### Data